Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Ronnie Coleman takes one rest day per week, as you can see in the above workout routine.

-Some people find that surprising as there are bodybuilders and athletes out there who work non-stop.
-They might reduce sets and reps on a particular day, but don’t really take a day off.
+Some people find that surprising, as there are bodybuilders and athletes out there who work non-stop.
+They might reduce sets and reps on a particular day but they don’t really take a day off.

 It’s certainly something that our team at Total Shape is in favor of.